aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/README.md

 ## Overview

-This folder contains knowledge base articles for common IT troubleshooting situations, including user-facing guides for non-technical users and internal support notes for IT support tasks.
+This folder contains user-facing knowledge base articles for common IT support situations.
+The articles are written for non-technical users and focus on clear, step-by-step guidance.

 The goal is to explain common IT support situations in a clear, structured, and user-friendly way.